Hire the best people with flexible working from DaaS

 So does that mean SMBs would be losing out to Enterprise level because they just aren’t able to offer the same packages and benefits to freelance?

-Yeah, there’s a risk to that.
+Yeah, there’s a risk of that.
 The counter-argument to that though, particularly if you’re a start-up or privately run, is that people can love the work.
 It might be a case of ‘I won’t charge you my normal rate because I’d love the experience.’
 They’re also looking at share options to compensate for that.
 Even in the tech sector I do see larger organisations going into smaller businesses and trying to attract engineers and developers with better packages and remuneration.

 We know from various discussions that younger people are led by flexibility and the modern changes, but is this owned by the millennials?
 What about older and younger generations?